Katie Dippold: Life and career

 Dippold was born and raised in Freehold Township, New Jersey, and graduated from Rutgers University with a degree in journalism.

 After graduating college, Dippold started a career in improvisational comedy at Upright Citizens Brigade Theatre (UCBT) in New York City.
 She wrote and performed in various stage shows at the UCBT in New York City and still continues to perform improv on stage at the UCBT's venue in Los Angeles.
 She is a part of improv groups "The Smokes" and "Reuben Starship".
 Dippold has appeared as a sketch regular on Late Night with Conan O'Brien and was a cast member on the MTV comedic prank series Boiling Points.
 In 2006, she became a writer for the twelfth season of MADtv and was also a co-producer during its fourteenth season.
 In 2009, she joined the writing staff of Parks and Recreation where she worked for several seasons.

 Dippold wrote the screenplay for the comedic film The Heat (2013), starring Sandra Bullock and Melissa McCarthy, and directed by Paul Feig.
 Dippold and director Feig co-wrote the 2016 Ghostbusters all-female reboot.
 She also wrote the Disney re-worked adaptation of The Haunted Mansion.
-Haunted Mansion is set for release on July 28, 2023.
+Haunted Mansion was released on July 28, 2023.

 She was listed in 2012 under "10 Screenwriters to Watch" by Variety and "13 People to Look Out For in 2013" in Interview.

 Personal life

-Dippold is in a long-term relationship with film studio executive Drew Crevello.
+Dippold is in a long-term relationship with former film studio executive Drew Crevello.